 This being said, bulking (sadly) doesn’t give you free reign to live on takeaways and ice cream – the cleaner the calories, the better your overall health will be, the better you will perform in the gym and the better your body will look.
 ‘Clean’ is a term thrown around a lot in the nutrition industry, essentially it just means as natural as possible.
 So, think more whole foods with little processing and foods low on additives, sugar, salt and saturated fats.
 The more you prepare/cook yourself, the better because you know exactly what’s in there and can track your calories and macros easily and accurately.

-See our The Protein Works 4-Week Bulking Meal Plan for a perfect example of what you need to be eating to achieve your goals and gain your desired changes to your shape.
+See our 4-Week Bulking Meal Plan for a perfect example of what you need to be eating to achieve your goals and gain your desired changes to your shape.
 Vegan?
 Look no further with our Ultimate Vegan 4-Week Bulking Guide.
 Ensure you alter the portion sizes in the meal plan to adhere to your macros and calorie requirements to avoid overeating/under-eating.
 If you aren’t sure of your macros, these can be gained by using a macro calculator which uses the same principle as a maintenance calorie calculator (age, weight etc).
 However, most macro calculators take your goal into account (whether that be to lose, gain or re-comp) and as a result will account for a surplus or reduction in calories.
 Typing macro calculator into a search engine should give you some solid options (the Katy Hearn Fitness calculator is very easy to use if unsure where to start).